submah/sonar-jenkins/docs/Setting_up_SonarScanner_on_CentOS7.md

 create database sonarqubedb;

-#Create the sonarqube DB user with a strongly encrypted password.
+#Create the sonar DB user with a strongly encrypted password.
 Replace your-strong-password with a strong password.

-create user sonarqube with encrypted password 'your-strong-password';
+create user sonar with encrypted password 'your-strong-password';

 #Next, grant all privileges to sonrqube user on sonarqubedb.

-grant all privileges on database sonarqubedb to sonarqube
+grant all privileges on database sonarqubedb to sonar

 #Exit the psql prompt using the following command.